 How to Clear Hormonal Acne

-Whether you’re 47 or 17, male or female, whether your breakouts are once a month or multiple times a week, the reason they come back and back is frustratingly simple: Human error.
+Whether you’re 47 or 17, male or female, whether your breakouts are once a month or multiple times a week, the reason everyday, noncystic acne comes back and back is frustratingly simple: Human error.
 The minute a breakout clears, suddenly, you’re a person with clear skin—one who no longer needs to be quite so vigilant with their skincare routine.
 But the only way to keep skin blemish-free on any sort of long-term basis is to constantly treat it as an active, broken-out complexion.
-The right products make a serious difference, but the key is major, unwavering consistency.
+The right products make a serious difference, but the key is unwavering consistency.

-Caused by a bacteria that lives on our skin, acne comes to life at any age when our hormones produce excess oil, essentially throwing fuel on the fire.
+Caused by a bacteria that lives on our skin, acne comes to life at any age when our hormones cue our body to produce excess oil, essentially throwing fuel on the fire.
 “Our skins’ oils are a wonderful environment for acne bacteria to thrive in, unfortunately,” says Dr. Robert Anolik, clinical assistant professor of dermatology at the NYU School of Medicine.
-Add dead skin cells, dirt, stress that can cause further oil production, irritation from everything from diet to skin products, and a breakout is going to result unless you (constantly) work to prevent it.
+Add dead skin cells, dirt, stress, irritation from everything from diet to skin products, and a breakout is going to result unless you (constantly) work to prevent it.

 You’re a typical hormonal-acne patient if, well past puberty, you’re breaking out around your period, usually in the jawline area, says Anolik.
-“Hormonal acne can be relatively easy to treat or very severe,” he says.
-Whatever the case, and whatever course of treatment you choose, a consistent routine is key—as is enduring a waiting period of two to three months for said routine to work, he says: “Even powerful prescription treatments can take a few months to really clear things up, and that’s our biggest challenge.
+A consistent routine is key—as is enduring a waiting period of two to three months for said routine to work, he continues: “Even powerful prescription treatments can take a few months to really clear things up, and that’s our biggest challenge.
 People who get frustrated and don’t stick to their treatments get stuck in a cycle of trying and quitting too early, and feeling like nothing works.”

 Find a System—and Stick to It